Fact #1 - Neighbouring countries

 Fact #9 - Country size

 Russia is the largest country in the world in terms of area.
-It is so large that the landmass of Russia is even larger than the dwarf planet Pluto.
+It is so large that the landmass of Russia is only slightly smaller than the dwarf planet Pluto.

 Fact #10 - Ships for Pepsi

 Since they did not accept the Russian currency, the PepsiCo received in the 1980s 17 submarines, a cruiser, a frigate, and a destroyer as payment for the sale of Pepsi.